 - 22-inch diameter porcelain-enameled bowl and lid with a cooking area of 363 square inch

 Weber has done a great job of catering for newcomers with the Jumbo Joe, as well as offering a great option for people who just want a simple and reliable tailgate or RV grill.

 It’s cased in a porcelain enamel bowl to help heat retention and distribution.
 This helps maintain even cooking temperatures while also reducing the risk of leaking as you cook.

-With a 240-square-inch grilling surface, it's one of the smaller charcoal grills on this list but if you're after something compact and easy to take on the road with you then this is one of the best portable charcoal grills out there today.
+With a 240-square-inch cooking surface, it’s one of the smaller units on this list but if you’re after something compact and easy to take on the road with you then this is one of the best portable charcoal grills out there today.